franciscozorrilla/metaGEM/README.md

   -h, --hours       Specify number of hours to allocated to job runtime -l, --local       Run jobs on local machine for non-cluster usage
 ```

-## :school_satchel: Tutorial

-`metaGEM` can even be used to explore your own gut microbiome sequencing data from at-home-test-kit services such as [unseen bio](https://unseenbio.com/).
-The [following tutorial](https://github.com/franciscozorrilla/unseenbio_metaGEM) showcases the `metaGEM` workflow on two unseenbio samples.

 ## :book: Wiki